-Paul Weise is the only known furniture maker/dealer/decorator to have lived and had a shop directly adjacent to his upscale clientele.
+Paul Weise is Milwaukee's only known furniture maker/dealer/decorator to have lived and had a shop directly adjacent to his upscale clientele.
 Paul Weise operated his business in the craft tradition, having his employees as stockholders in contrast to the large manufacturers who relied on outside investors.
 The client base was select and Weise was known to have given his customers very personalized service.
-By the 1920s the business continued to make furniture as well as sell furniture made by others.
-High grade rugs and household furnishings appealed to the "most artistic taste".
+Already by the 1890s, Weise was upholstering, selling antique furniture, selling new furniture, selling high grade rugs and operating a carpet cleaning business.
+His selections were described as appealing to the "most artistic taste".
 The business found a niche clientele which it served for over 100 years.

 The Paul Weise Building is significant for being an early commercial work by the significant local architect Alexander C. Eschweiler.
+The first portion of the building from 1903 had a very distinctive shaped gable front.
+It was reminiscent of the Elizabeth Black House built in 1901 just to the east along Prospect Avenue, also designed by Alexander Eschweiler.
+It was replaced as the business expanded with the Commercial Style facade we see today.
 It was modest and unlike the other commissions Eschweiler was designing at the time for such big corporate clients as the Wisconsin Telephone Company and the Milwaukee Gas Light Company.
 In this time period as well, Eschweiler gained the reputation as Milwaukee's society architect, designing dozens of houses for well-to-do clients along Prospect Avenue and North Point.
 How Paul Weise was able to hire the prestigious Eschweiler might never be known.
 The Weise's and the Eschweiler's did live near each other along Farwell Avenue, moving to the street in the same year.
-The Eschweiler family might have commissioned furnishings from Weise.
-An Eschweiler client may have put in a good word for

-Weise on the basis of an interior design project.
-Weise was a member of the Scottish Rite Masons and also was a member of the Elks and this may have led him to an association with Eschweiler.
+It is known through Weise family lore that the two families were friends.
+The Eschweiler family is known to have purchased furnishings from Weise as well.
+An Eschweiler client may have put in a good word for Weise on the basis of an interior design project.
+Weise was a member of the Scottish Rite Masons and also was a member of the Elks and this may also have led him to an association with Eschweiler.
 Nevertheless, the building stands as a small scale project unique in the body of Eschweiler's work.